 - A dissertation may be rejected if the examiners are convinced, for reasons to be recorded, that most of the research work presented in the scholar’s dissertation is not carried out by him/her independently and there is a significant external help involved and the scholar does not have reasonable strength of knowledge on the material presented in the dissertation

 - A scholar whose dissertation has been rejected by the BASR on the recommendations of the defense committee shall cease to be the student of the University

 - If the chairman of the defense committee observed that in his opinion the conduct and the recommendations of the examiners were not fair, he may submit his written observations to the BASR with the request that the defense may be nullified, and upon receiving the report of the Chairman, the BASR may nullify the oral defense and direct that a fresh defense be arranged by constituting a new defense committee which may comprise of one or more examiners different from the previous examiners

-- Publication of at least one research paper from the PhD research work, after the approval of synopsis, representing Scholar’s sole affiliation with the University as the principal author, in the HEC approved (W-category) Journal, shall be a requirement.
+- Publication of at least one research paper from the PhD research work, after the approval of synopsis, representing Scholar’s sole affiliation with the University as the principal author, in an Impact Factor (WoS) journal having at least HEC defined X-Category, shall be a requirement.
 A co-author from outside the University is not allowed except for the approved collaborative research.

 - A scholar’s PhD degree completion shall be subject to BASR approval, and the date of completion shall be the date on which the case is approved

 - A minimum duration for the PhD degree shall be three (03) years and the maximum allowable duration, inclusive of semester breaks, shall be seven (07) years from the date of admission.
 However, the BASR can relax the upper limit to a maximum of one year

 - By auditing the compliance for the award of PhD degree, a PhD completion notification shall be issued under the seal of the Registrar